kossiitkgp/KWoC-Backend/README.md

     └── ...
 ```

-- `cmd` : Contains executable files including the entrypoing of the server (`backend.go`).
+- `cmd`: Contains executable files, including the entry point of the server (`backend.go`).
-- `controllers` : Contains controllers for the endpoints.
+- `controllers`: Contains controllers for the endpoints.
 (See also [Endpoints](#endpoints))
-- `server` : Contains the router logic and routes.
+- `server`: Contains the router logic and routes.
-- `models` : Contains KWoC database models.
+- `models`: Contains KWoC database models.
-- `utils` : Contains misc functions like database utils.
+- `utils`: Contains misc functions like database utils.
 - `middleware`: Contains all middleware.

 ### Endpoints
 TODO: Find a good, automated way to generate endpoint documentation.
 (See also: [File Structure](#file-structure))

 ### Middleware
 The `middleware/` directory contains all the middleware used in the server.
-The middleware are used in `server/routes.go` and `server/router.go` files.
-The following middelware are exported under the `middelware` package.
+The middleware is used in the `server/routes.go` and `server/router.go` files.
+The following middleware is exported under the `middleware` package.

-All middleware take an `http.Handler` function as an argument and return the wrapper `http.Handler` function.
+All middleware takes an `http.Handler` function as an argument and returns the wrapper `http.Handler` function.

 #### Logger
 File: `middleware/logger.go`